notsocoolshresth/svm_class/README.md

-# svm_class
+#REPO for making ML MODELS FROM NUMPY only
-REPO for making ML MODELS FROM NUMPY only
+implemented svm class using hinge loss